 Understanding Delegates in .NET Core: Types, Scenarios, Pros & Cons

-Delegates are one of the core building blocks of the .NET platform, enabling flexibility and extensibility in a clean and type-safe manner.
-In this blog, we’ll break down what delegates are, their types, practical scenarios where you can use them, and the pros and cons of using them in .NET Core applications.
+Delegates are one of the core building blocks of the .NET platform.
+They provide flexibility, extensibility, and type safety in application design.
+In this article, we’ll explore what delegates are, their types, where to use them, and their advantages and disadvantages in .NET Core applications.

 What is a Delegate?